dji-sdk/Onboard-SDK-Doc/source/quick-start/index.md

 ### 2. Update Firmware

-- Connect your computer to the Micro-USB port on the M100/600 or A3
+- Connect your computer to the Micro-USB port on the M100/600 or A3/N3
-- Update your <a href="http://www.dji.com/product/matrice100/info#downloads" target="_blank">M100</a>, <a href="http://www.dji.com/product/matrice600/info#downloads" target="_blank">M600</a> or <a href="http://www.dji.com/product/a3/info#downloads" target="_blank">A3</a> with the latest released firmware.
-If using A3 FW 1.5.0.0, please see [this](../appendix/releaseNotes.html#Notes-for-using-Onboard-SDK-with-the-new-a3-v1-5-0-0-fw).
+- Update your <a href="http://www.dji.com/product/matrice100/info#downloads" target="_blank">M100</a>, <a href="http://www.dji.com/product/matrice600/info#downloads" target="_blank">M600</a>, <a href="http://www.dji.com/product/a3/info#downloads" target="_blank">A3</a> or <a href="http://www.dji.com/product/n3/info#downloads" target="_blank">N3</a> with the latest released firmware.
+If using A3/N3 FW > 1.5.0.0, please see [this](../appendix/releaseNotes.html#Notes-for-using-Onboard-SDK-with-the-new-a3-v1-5-0-0-fw).

 ### 3. Enable Flight Controller API control

-- With your M100/M600 or A3 connected to your computer, launch DJI PC Assistant 2 and check the box "Enable API Control”.
+- With your M100/M600/A3/N3 connected to your PC/Mac, launch DJI Assistant 2 and check the box "Enable API Control”.

 ![Enable API Control](../images/common/N1UI.png)